 According to Ms. Trang, learning manners is not simply teaching soft skills.
 Students will be guided to change harmoniously both inside and out.
 First, the instructor will focus on changing the mindset, cultivating the temperament from the inside along with correcting the external posture, then the rules of etiquette.
 Students will learn from the body, which is the external appearance, body curves, and correct posture for all ceremonies.
 Then, elegance and grace will be expressed through smiles, eyes, manners, and gait.

-Not only learning about manners, many people also seek out classes that teach communication etiquette, table manners, communication etiquette, and Vietnamese cultural etiquette.
+Not only learning about manners, many people also seek out classes that teach communication etiquette, table manners, communication culture, and Vietnamese cultural etiquette.
 Communication etiquette instructor To Quynh Mai (35 years old, Hanoi) said that each month there are more than 100 students, an increase of nearly 50% compared to last year.
 Tuition fees range from two to eight million VND.

 "You have to practice and maintain these lessons for 21 days for it to become a habit," said Ms. Mai.